Frances Moffett

-Frances Moffett, Irish teacher and writer, 1900-after 1984.
+Frances Moffett (1900–1984) was an Irish teacher and writer.

-Moffett was born on Dunlo Street, Ballinasloe, one of five children born to a Ms. Dodd and Doctor Moffett, a Veterinarian.
+Moffett was born on Dunlo Street, Ballinasloe, one of five children born to a Ms. Dodd and Doctor Moffett, a veterinarian.
 Her autobiography, I Also Am of Ireland, was an account of the first twenty-four years of her life, which were spent almost entirely in County Galway.
-It contains vivid accounts of the effects of World War One, the Irish War of Independence and the Irish Civil War on her family, friends and neighbours.
+It contains vivid accounts of the effects of World War One, the Irish War of Independence, and the Irish Civil War on her family, friends and neighbours.

-In 1924 she became ill with Tuberculosis and had to travel to England to obtain medical treatment.
+In 1924 she became ill with tuberculosis and had to travel to England to obtain medical treatment.
 She never returned to Ireland.
 In the 1930s she became a teacher, later becoming Vice-Principal of a Women's Theological College, from which she retired in 1960 and returned to teaching in schools and a College of Education.
 She wrote her memoirs of her life up to 1924 at the age of 84.
-It was published in 1985] and was serialised on BBC Radio 4's Woman's Hour.
+It was published in 1985 and was serialised on BBC Radio 4's Woman's Hour.